| | | | | | | | |

 • Preheat the oven to 425 degrees.

 • Trim the fennel so you are left with just the white bulb.
-Cut the bulb in half vertically, from bottom to top, and then cut each half into 1/2-inch-wide wedges, slicing through the core, which helps keep the fennel leaves attached to the wedge.
+Cut the bulb in half vertically, from bottom to top, and then cut each half into ½-inch-wide wedges, slicing through the core, which helps keep the fennel leaves attached to the wedge.
+Side Note: If your fennel has fronds, chop them up for garnish and set them aside.

-• Heat the olive oil in a cast iron skillet or oven-safe skillet over medium-high heat.
-Once hot, add the fennel wedges in a single layer then season with Aleppo pepper, dried oregano, sea salt, and freshly cracked pepper, to taste.
+• Heat the olive oil in a cast-iron skillet or oven-safe skillet over medium-high heat.
+Once hot, add the fennel wedges in a single layer, then season with Aleppo pepper, dried oregano, sea salt, and freshly cracked pepper to taste.
 Cook, turning occasionally, until fennel begins to soften and brown, about 10 minutes.

 • Add the drained white beans and roast for 3-5 minutes, until heated through.